Malika Booker: Biography

 Booker's poem "Nine Nights", first published in The Poetry Review in autumn 2016, was shortlisted for Best Single Poem in the 2017 Forward Prize.

 She has written for radio and for the stage, and her work has appeared in journals and anthologies including Bittersweet: Contemporary Black Women’s Poetry (1998), The India International Journal (2005), Ten New Poets (2010), Out of Bounds, Black & Asian Poets (2012), and New Daughters of Africa (2019).

 Awards

 In 2019, Booker received a Cholmondeley Award for her outstanding contribution to poetry.

-In 2020, Booker won the Forward Prize for Best Single Poem for "The Little Miracles", published in Magma.
+In 2020, Booker won the Forward Prize for "Best Single Poem – Written" for "The Little Miracles", published in Magma.
+In 2023, she won that prize for that category again, which made her the first woman to win that prize for that category twice.
+Her 2023 win was for a poem called “Libation”, which the Poetry Review first published.

+She was elected a Fellow of the Royal Society of Literature in 2022.